World War 3: North Korean Video Shows A Nuclear Attack On Washington, While Trump Warns Of A Looming Conflict

 With North Korea refusing to stand down on its nuclear and missile programs and threats, it is becoming increasingly difficult to avoid some form of conflict in the near future that could possibly lead to a full blown war and eventually a World War.

-During the interview, Trump also spoke highly of the Chinese President Xi Jinping, with whom he met earlier this month in Florida.
+During the interview, Trump also spoke highly of the Chinese president, Xi Jinping, with whom he met earlier this month in Florida.
 Somewhat diverting the attention from questions regarding the recent bombing on Syria, Trump exclaimed that his biggest global threat at the moment was North Korea.

-Trump was all praises for Xi Jinping whom he hailed for doing his best to assist the U.S. in communicating with Pyongyang.
+Trump was all praises for Xi Jinping, whom he hailed for doing his best to assist the U.S. in communicating with Pyongyang.

 “I believe he is trying very hard.
 He certainly doesn’t want to see turmoil and death.
 He doesn’t want to see it.
 He is a good man.
 He is a very good man and I got to know him very well.
 With that being said, he loves China and he loves the people of China.
 I know he would like to be able to do something, perhaps it’s possible that he can’t.”

-Trump also spoke of the very man who could start World War 3, North Korean leader, Kim Jong Un.
+Trump also spoke of the very man who could start World War 3, North Korean leader, Kim Jong-un.
 Trump said that he hoped the man was rational and would accept a diplomatic approach to dealing with the issue.
-Trump seemed somewhat sympathetic of the 33-year old, pointing out how he had to take over his country at a young age.
+Trump seemed somewhat sympathetic of the 33-year-old, pointing out how he had to take over his country at a young age.

 “He’s 27 years old.
 His father dies, took over a regime.
-So say what you want but that is not easy, especially at that age.”
+So say what you want but that is not easy, especially at that age.

 “I’m not giving him credit or not giving him credit, I’m just saying that’s a very hard thing to do.
 As to whether or not he’s rational, I have no opinion on it.
 I hope he’s rational.”